 And then, worst of all, every parent’s dreaded nightmare plays out.
 Your child comes home from school with a cough and runny nose.
-By the evening, he’s running a fever and you’re sending his teacher an SMS to let her know that he won’t be going to school the next day.
+By the evening, he’s running a fever and you’re sending his teacher a text message to let her know that he won’t be going to school the next day.

 On top of heading to the doctor, what else can you do at home to help junior bounce back faster?
 Here are five simple tips to help soothe your child’s flu symptoms and speed up his recovery.
 They work for adults too.
 Get well soon!